 Largest Water Reservoir in the Universe

 The largest and most distant reservoir of water in the universe ever detected was found in 2011.
 The water equates to 140 trillion times all the water in the Earth’s oceans.
 The water surrounds a quasar which contains a gigantic black hole called APM 08279+5255 – 20 billion times larger than the sun and is more than 12 billion light-years away.
 The quasar is powered by the huge black hole that slowly swallows a surrounding gas or dust filled disk producing huge amounts of energy.
 This quasar’s energy production equates to a thousand trillion suns.
-All the water vapour in the Milky Way is 4,000 times less than in this quasar.
-The water vapour surrounds the black hole in a gaseous encirclement reaching hundreds of light-years wide, a light-year being around six trillion miles.
+All the water vapor in the Milky Way is 4,000 times less than in this quasar.
+The water vapor surrounds the black hole in a gaseous encirclement reaching hundreds of light-years wide, a light-year being around six trillion miles.
 Although the gas is at -63°F (-53°C) and is 300 trillion times less dense than Earth’s atmosphere, it’s five times hotter and 10 to 100 times denser than what’s typical in galaxies like the Milky Way.
-Measurements of the vapour and of other molecules, such as carbon monoxide, say there’s enough gas to feed the black hole until it gets around six times larger but who knows what’ll happen to it by then.
+Measurements of the vapor and of other molecules, such as carbon monoxide, say there’s enough gas to feed the black hole until it gets around six times larger but who knows what’ll happen to it by then.

 Super Massive Black Hole Defies Science